-John Davies is a Senior Vice President with Compass Lexecon based in Paris.
+John Davies is an Executive Vice President with Compass Lexecon, based in Paris and London.
 He began his career in 1994 as a consulting economist specializing in regulation and competition, working on mergers (such as HP/Compaq), regulatory reviews in gas, electricity and airports and privatization of utilities.

 John returned to consulting in 2016, after 12 years working in several public sector roles.
 He was Director of Economic Analysis and then Chief Economist at the UK Competition Commission (CC) from 2003 – 2008, leading the CC’s team of economists and responsible for economic analysis on all the CC’s cases, including the major Groceries, Airports and Payment Protection Insurance market investigations, merger investigations such as BSkyB/ITV, Somerfield/Morrisons and rail franchise mergers, as well as regulatory reviews in energy, telecoms and transport.
 John left the UK CC in 2008 to found the Competition Commission of Mauritius, where as Chief Executive he established the organization and led it through its first years of enforcing the new competition law in Mauritius.